 6. Erosion of Instrumental Legitimacy

 The Soviet state just lost its instrumental legitimacy or raison d’être i.e., the reason for being.
-It became irrelevant to the common citizen for its failure to help them maintain a decent standard of living.
+It became irrelevant to the common citizen because it failed to help themmaintain a decent standard of living.
 Remember those pictures of long queues of aged Russian ladies outside the bakeries to get a loaf of bread?
 It was this dysfunctionality of the communist system which failed the Soviet Union.
 It stifled the incentive to work and save because the state was responsible for everyone from the cradle to the grave.
 It discouraged innovation because there was no reward for individuals to excel.
 Consequently, the economic system failed to create enough surplus which could be ploughed into running the empire.

 7. China’s Role in the downfall of the USSR